indiqusdocs/apiculus/docs/Subscribers/AccountCentre/SupportandTickets.md

 sidebar_position: 9
 ---
 # Support and Tickets
-Apiculus Cloud provides SLA-driven support to all subscriber customers in accordance with the terms and conditions outlined in the Service Level Agreement.
-To access the SLA, navigate to the User icon in the top helper bar and select Account under Account Centre.
+Apiculus provides support according to the terms and conditions defined in the Service Level Agreement.
+You can use the **Support & Ticket** section to create, track, and manage your tickets.
+You can raise tickets for incidents, service requests, or change requests and communicate directly with the assigned support agent.

+To access the **Support & Tickets** menu, click the **user** icon and navigate to **Account Centre > Account**.

 ![Support and Tickets](img/SupportandTickets1.png)
 ## Creating a Support Ticket